Sales Enablement: What is it, and what tools should you use?

-It’s a combination of information, content and tools.
+Not to be confused with Sales Engagement, it’s a combination of information, content and tools.
 Sales enablement is not and shouldn’t focus purely on tech.
 Sales teams need an effective and efficient tech stack; these days that is essential.
 Sales is more technology and data-driven than ever.

 It takes a suite of tools to support any internal function, and these need to be secure, cloud-based and easy to scale.
-However, sales enablement is not simply the sales related wing of an IT department, or a tech stack managed by a sales manager, an admin team member, or external IT partner.
+However, sales enablement is not simply the sales related wing of an IT department or a tech stack managed by a sales manager, an admin team member, or external IT partner.

 Tools are only one part of sales enablement.
 Information and content are equally important, and an often overlooked aspects of sales enablement.